xrootd/xrootd/src/XrdSciTokens/README.md

      group or issuer information from the token.
 The username is only populated if either scope-based mapping or the mapfile-based approach is successful.

+    - `validation` (optional): when the library is used for ZTN authentication the Validate() function is called as part of the
+      ZTN handshake.
+To disable validating tokens during the ZTN handshake this variable can be set to the following value:
+        - `none`: Don't validate a token during the ZTN handshake.
+This is useful when the passed token is not handled by the SciToken library!

 Each section name specifying a new issuer *MUST* be prefixed with `Issuer`.
 Known attributes
 are: